‘DWTS’ News: Peta Murgatroyd Reveals She Tried To Put Her Marriage To Maksim Chmerkovskiy On Hold

 “I tried to put it on hold, to be honest with you.
 I said, ‘Baby, lets just drop it for a second.
 We have a child already.
 Lets just maybe call it quits at engaged.'”

-It turns out that her fiance Maksim Chmerkovskiy wouldn’t hear of that at all, though.
+It turns out that her fiance Maksim Chmerkovskiy wouldn’t hear of that at all, however.
 Maks wanted to marry her and as soon as possible.
 Peta shared what he had to say to her.

 “He was, like, ‘No!
 I want to marry you.
 It was really funny, actually.
 He had to sort of coax me back into being ready to get married and do all of this stuff because there is so much to do!
 I’m doing it from over here in LA so it’s a little more stressful, but I do have someone helping.
 I hope it all comes together in time!”